akononovicius/interactive-map/README.md

 * "columnNames" - array of strings, which specify index and plotable data stored in geo object "properties"
 * "defaultColumnId" - integer specifying which of columnNames is plotted on default (e.g., on load)

-# License

-Work done here is rather trivial, so feel free to use it under [WTFPL](http://www.wtfpl.net/).

 # Note on importing d3 library

 Note that this library here requires "extended" version of d3 v4.10.
 You could use [https://github.com/wbkd/d3-extended](https://github.com/wbkd/d3-extended) or alternatively you could import normal d3 and execute the following javascript code before creating map objects